Ethical Storytelling: Journalism and Media Literacy

 The tension created by this admission is the hook that pulls you into the episode and in the process, you, the listener, have a window into the ethical judgements made by reporters and how they treat their sources.
 No spoilers, I won’t tell you how this predicament gets resolved.
 But do listen and make your own judgement.

 (As if that wasn’t enough, they provide an extensive bibliography of their sources under their podcast.)

 Storytelling and Verification Techniques

 BBC Africa Eye published an outstanding piece of journalism in September this year.
-Anatomy of a Killing brings together open source verification software and crowdsourcing (not dissimilar the Bellingcat model) to investigate the killing of two children and two women in Cameroon.
+Anatomy of a Killing brings together open-source verification software and crowdsourcing (not dissimilar to the Bellingcat model) to investigate the killing of two children and two women in Cameroon.

 There is much to praise about this piece of journalism, but from a media literacy point of view I was particularly impressed by how the storytelling brings you on the same journey as the journalists as they piece together who was killed, why, where and by whom.
 It also demonstrates the power of verification tools to the wider public and the lengths they went to get the story.

 You can listen to the journalist who led the investigation, Aliaume Leroy, speak about the investigation on the Radio 4 Media Show.

 Liam Dutton of Channel 4 News with a great example of how news organisations can play a role in media literacy while simultaneously building trust in their own institution in his “How to spot fake weather stories” Youtube video.[/vc_column_text][vc_video link=”https://www.youtube.com/watch?v=gyKeAD9UWrs”][vc_column_text]